awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters.md

 + *YYYY*\-*MM*\-*DD*T*hh*:*mm*:*ss\.sss**TZD \(UTC\)*, for example, 2014\-10\-01T20:30:00\.000Z
 + *YYYY*\-*MM*\-*DD*T*hh*:*mm*:*ss\.sss**TZD \(with offset\)*, for example, 2014\-10\-01T12:30:00\.000\-08:00
 + *YYYY*\-*MM*\-*DD*, for example, 2014\-10\-01
-+ Unix time in seconds, for example 1412195400\.
-This is sometimes referred to as [Unix Epoch Time](https://wikipedia.org/wiki/Unix_time) and represents the number of seconds since midnight, January 1, 1970 UTC\.
++ Unix time in seconds, for example, 1412195400\.
+This is sometimes referred to as [Unix Epoch time](https://wikipedia.org/wiki/Unix_time) and represents the number of seconds since midnight, January 1, 1970 UTC\.

  **List** – One or more strings separated by spaces\.
 If any of the string items contain a space, you must put quotation marks around that item\.